 1. Ponding and immersion.

-2. Wet coverings plastic sheets.
+2. Wet coverings with plastic sheets.

 Disadvantages of Ponding Curing

-Disadvantages of Polythene Sheets
+Disadvantages of Polythene Sheet Curing

-• Polythene sheets may cause discoloration.
+• Polythene sheets may cause surface discoloration due to uneven moisture retention.

 Disclaimer